Monicakodali/MLNN/README.md

 The models are also re-tested on noise-corrupted image dataset to observe the performance.
-The goal of this project is to optimize the MLP to give the best possible results.
+The goal is to optimize the MLP to give the best possible results.